top of page

 Burnout is associated with increased costs, medical errors, patient dissatisfaction, and increased malpractice lawsuits, not to mention the fact that burnout tends to be "contagious."
 The team members working with a burned-out professional are far more likely to develop burnout too.
 Among physicians in the US, the average cost to replace a physician who leaves a healthcare organization secondary to burnout is estimated to be $500,000.

-Reducing or preventing burnout requires changes at both the individual and the organizational level, and, at Professional Health Consulting, we help you address both.
-You do not have to face these feelings alone.
+Reducing or preventing burnout requires changes at both the individual and the organizational level, and I am committed to addressing both.
+You do not have to face these challenges alone.
 Help is available.
-With coaching, we help healthcare professionals with:
+With coaching, I help healthcare professionals with:

 • Build resilience and emotional self-regulation that can serve as a buffer against burnout